ohbm/OpenScienceDemoCalls/README.md

 # Open Science Demo Calls

-A collection of resources for the OHBM Open Science Demo Calls.
+*A monthly [google hangout](https://www.youtube.com/channel/UChvSitFvqGDeA1y7MJs4CGQ) to show off some of the fantastic projects built by members of the OHBM Open Science community*.

 ### What are Demo Calls?